tungprime/isomorphic_gcd_graphs/README.md

 (3) A function to create the powerset of Div(f).
 This function is used to classify the isomorphic/isospectral classes of gcd-graphs where $f$ is fixed but $D$ varies.

+(4) A function to calculate the factorization types for polynomials of fixed degree $n$ over $\mathbb{F}_q[x]$.
+We use this function to count the number of isomorphic unitary Cayley graphs as discussed in Section 4 of the cited paper.

 ## Description